rkpcode/Retail_Sales_Intelligence_System/README.md

 # 🧠 Retail Sales Intelligence System – Business EDA Project

 ## 🎯 Objective
 To analyze a real-world retail dataset and extract actionable insights on **sales performance, profit drivers, discount impact, and regional trends** using Python-based exploratory data analysis.
+And also create classification Model that predicts the transaction will be profitable/Loss

 ---